pombreda/pgreloaded/doc/tutorial/pong.rst

         [...]

 Two new classes are introduced here, ``Velocity`` and ``MovementSystem``.
-The ``Velocity`` class is a simple data bag, which inherits from :class:`pygame2.ebs.Component`.
+The ``Velocity`` class is a simple data bag.
 It does not contain any application logic, but consists of the relvant information to represent the movement in a certain direction.
 This allows us to mark in-game items as being able to move around.

 The ``MovementSystem`` in turn takes care of moving the in-game items around by applying the velocity to their current position.
 Thus, we can simply enable